xvanick1/fi-muni-pv260/assignment03/src/task01.md

 Inappropriately selected batch of tests.
 Don't need to test parts of the system which do not relate to the fix.
 - possible bug won't appear in the tests, batch of tests does not cover all the parts of the system which emergency fix applies to.
-- some tests may be dependend on/connected to more parts of the system (ex. setup method) so we have to rewrite/refactor them as we don't want them to be depended on the other parts of the system but want to use them in the batch of tests.
+- some tests may be depended on/connected to more parts of the system (ex. setup method), so we have to rewrite/refactor them as we don't want them to be depended on the other parts of the system but want to use them in the batch of tests.
 This may lead to a new bug.
 This is a bad approach to the problem.
 We should not tailor/adapt tests to the code, but vice-versa.

 ### 2. possible root cause
 Bad architecture of the whole project and/or tests.
 Inefficient code - improper use of memory, break of SOLID, etc.